-Avondale Forest Park has much to offer the visitor, the forest park lies mainly on the west bank of the Avonmore river on 505 acres of land.
-There’s an endless variety of walks with scenery ranging from the magnificent openness of the Great Ride to the towering impressiveness of the massed conifers on the banks of the river.
-Amenities include Arboreta/Gardens, Public toilet, Picnic Site, Playground, Orienteering Course, Walking Trails, Viewing Points.
+Avondale Forest Park has much to offer the visitor; the forest park lies mainly on the west bank of the Avonmore river on 505 acres of land.
+There’s an endless variety of walks, with scenery ranging from the magnificent openness of the Great Ride to the towering impressiveness of the massed conifers on the banks of the river.
+Amenities include arboreta/gardens, toilets, picnic site, playground, orienteering course, walking trails, and viewing points.

 The Kildare Maze Family Activity Park has Leinster’s largest hedge maze and is a fabulous attraction located just outside Prosperous in the North Kildare countryside.